SourasishGhosh/M.Sc-Dissertation-/README.md

 # M.Sc-Dissertation-
-It's my M.Sc Dissertation on "A Hybrid Fuzzy–Random Forest Classification Model for SevereWeather Prediction in the Kolkata and North 24 Parganas District Regions"
+M.Sc Dissertation on "A Hybrid Fuzzy–Random Forest Classification Model for SevereWeather Prediction in the Kolkata and North 24 Parganas District Regions"

 # 🌩️ Hybrid Fuzzy–Random Forest Model for Severe Weather Prediction